 Troy, through his volunteer role on Downtown Bellefonte Inc. (DBI), developed the first ever Outdoor Adventure Expo held in June 2019.
 He is a partner and designer at 3tweny9 Design.

 Ellen is the president of the Downtown Bellefonte, Inc. board of directors and sits on the Marketing and Business Owners committees for DBI.
-She is the owner of Hello Social Co. and Studio 1795, a coworking and event space in downtown Bellefonte.
+She is the owner of Hello Social Co.

 Together they have harnessed the energy of scores of volunteers to create events like Bellefonte Under the Lights, a night of communal outdoor dining, and build their town into a thriving community.